 Many are criticizing the Merit Systems Protection Board (the Board), formerly a well respected neutral body, of tilting dramatically toward policies, procedures and now rules that benefit appellants or appellant counsel.
 The Board has been setting up a proposed rulemaking for June 1, 2012 as reflected in an announcement.
-On that page is a link to the proposed regulations.

 So what’s the big deal?
 The big deal is that the proposed regulations appear to give MSPB much more power to change its regulations and appear to benefit appellant counsel or appellants substantially.
 The Board is claiming that these new regulations follow an Executive Order addressing the creation of new regulations.
 Let’s look at some of what the Board is proposing: